spike0en/Tetris_Archive/README.md

 ---

-## 📱 Supported Models

-Use the dropdown list for each device model to find its corresponding index.
-Please note:
+## ⚠️ Disclaimer

 - **Compatibility**: The releases and OTA links are compatible for manual sideloading or flashing with all regional variants (GLO/EEA/IND/JPN) and color versions of the models, unless otherwise specified in the notes present the category.
 - **Official Links**: All provided links are unmodified and sourced directly from the official OTA servers.
 - **Archived Builds**: For some builds where incremental or full OTA files lack active official server links or have expired, they have been [archived](https://archive.org/details/nothing-archive) for convenience.
 - **Authenticity**: All releases are provided in their original, unmodified form as supplied by the OEM.
-- **Exclusion**: Android Developer Preview releases and some older region-specific releases have been excluded for the time being.
+- **Exclusion**: Android Developer Preview releases and some older region-specific releases have been excluded from the time being.

 ---

+## 📌 Use Cases

+This archive is a reliable solution for a variety of scenarios involving **Nothing** and **CMF** devices:

+- **Manual OTA Updates:** Sideload OTA updates for devices when region-based rollouts are delayed or when the device is not receiving the OTA for various reasons.
+- **Rooting Support:** Access stock boot images for rooting and safely unrooting your device.
+- **Restore or Flash Firmware:** Revert to stock firmware after custom ROM installations or prepare your device for custom ROMs.
+- **Firmware Archiving:** Archive and preserve the oem firmware versions for future use or testing purposes.

+---

+## 📱 Supported Models

+Use the dropdown list for each device model to find its corresponding index.
+Please go through this [OTA Sideloading Guide](https://telegra.ph/OTA-Sideloading-Guide-for-Nothing-Devices-01-17) before proceeding with the same.

 <details>
   <summary>Nothing Phone (1) - Spacewar</summary>